TrueBlocks/trueblocks-core/docs/content/docs/chifra/accounts.md

-      --flow string         for the statements option only, export only statements with incoming value or outgoing value One of [ in | out | zero ] -y, --factory             scan for contract creations from the given address(es) and report address of those contracts -s, --staging             export transactions labeled staging (i.e. older than 28 blocks but not yet consolidated) -u, --unripe              export transactions labeled upripe (i.e. less than 28 blocks old) -F, --first_block uint    first block to process (inclusive) -L, --last_block uint     last block to process (inclusive)
+      --flow string         for the statements option only, export only statements with incoming value or outgoing value One of [ in | out | zero ] -y, --factory             scan for contract creations from the given address(es) and report address of those contracts -u, --unripe              export transactions labeled upripe (i.e. less than 28 blocks old) -F, --first_block uint    first block to process (inclusive) -L, --last_block uint     last block to process (inclusive)